Skip to content

 FAQ

-How often does SERP intent change?
+How often does SERP intent change for a given keyword?

-Can I “change” SERP intent?
+Can a single, amazing piece of content “change” the SERP intent?

 • content format